IBS and the Coronavirus (COVID-19) – What You Need To Know

 Internet access is fairly common in most parts of the world.
 So if you have it then you probably already have a long list of shows you wished you had time to binge watch.
 Well now may be your chance!
 Probably stay away from the movies about pandemics and body snatchers!

 I have officially become a podcast junkie.
 I listen to series when I drive, when I garden, sometimes when I work, when I cook.
 I love the variety of podcasts out there now.
 If you have not yet experienced a podcast then RUN, don’t walk.
 You have tons of choices of podcast apps to choose from – almost all of them offer free access to hundreds and hundreds of podcasts.
-Check them out here.
+Check out the best podcast apps to download now to your phone.

 You and your kids will love the stories you can find.
 Instead of staring at a computer or phone screen hang out and listen to a podcast.
 You can knit, cook, pet the dog all while getting carried away with some amazing story.